mrighetti-scpr/AssetHost/README.md

 Brightcove assets can be imported via a key in the URL Input field.
 See Importing Help for more.

-# Setup

-`rake db:schema:load`

-## Configuration & Secrets

-API keys and configuration are managed with environment variables.
-In development & test environments, these can be bundled in a `.env` file in the project directory.
-An example .env file is located under `config/templates/.env.template`.

-Alternatively, secrets in development can be managed via `config/secrets.yml`.
-By default, it is that file through which environment variables are pulled in, but you can manipulate that file directly in development if that is easier.

-## Host Name & Port

-When links for assets are generated, the application assumes that the host is `localhost` and the port is `3000` by default.
-This is good for a quick start in development mode.
-When running on a dedicated server with a domain name or publicly available IP address, the host name should be set with the environment variable `ASSETHOST_HOST_NAME` and the port with `ASSETHOST_HOST_PORT`(which should probably be set to 80).
-We may attempt to eliminate this step in the future.

-# Development

-A Dockerfile is included to make it easy to quickly spin up services required by AssetHost(MySQL, Redis, Elasticsearch) for development on a local machine.

-Simply build the image:

-`docker build -t assethost-services .`

-And run the container:

-`docker run -i -d -p 3306:3306 -p 6379:6379 -p 9200:9200 -p 9300:9300 assethost-services`

-If you are using *docker-machine*, you can run `echo $DOCKER_HOST` to optain the IP address of the virtual machine and use it to connect to the services running on it at the specified ports.

-# Image Storage

-AssetHost supports Amazon S3 as a storage backend.
-For in-house storage, you can use [Riak CS](https://github.com/basho/riak_cs), which implements the S3 API and can be used in the same way.

-Local filesystem storage may be implemented in the future.

 ## Feature Recognition